wavefrontHQ/docs/pages/doc/dashboards_managing.md

 1. Hover over a chart, left-click your mouse, and hold.
 2. Drag the chart to its new position on the dashboard.
 You can place up to four charts in a row.
 Keep in mind that the more charts in a row, the smaller each chart will be.
 Smaller charts in each row also affect the number of point buckets and amount of time represented by each point bucket.
 You can move a chart to a new row by dragging a chart over an <span class="fa-plus-circle fa"/> Add New Chart box.
 3. Save the dashboard.

-## Creating and Managing Dashboard Variables

-You can apply dashboard variables to an existing dashboard.
-See [Dashboard Variables](dashboards_variables).

 {% include links.html %}